xpeterc1/Sudoku-Webcam/README.md

 Tested using a Logitech QuickCam Pro 9000 (webcam)
 Tested mainly on printed out sudoku puzzles from google images, and from http://www.websudoku.com/.
-Capturing image off a monitor works but were not ideal.